-Multiple choices of the coefficient matrix are possible, and consequently there exist multiple implementations of this class of codes.
-One of the most common is the Reed-Solomon codes [9], which define the matrix C as a $h \times k$ Vandermonde matrix, i.e. $c{i,j}=j^{i-1}$.
-In Reed-Solomon, and in all the codes that fix a specific matrix for the coefficients, the repair of a lost block needs the reconstruction of all the original fragments and possibly their recombination accordingly to the coefficient row that corresponds to the lost block.
-This explains why the repair degree d=k.
+Many choices are possible for the coefficient matrix, and consequently there exist multiple implementations of this class of codes.
+One of the most prominent are Reed-Solomon codes [12], which define the matrix C as a $h \times k$ Vandermonde matrix, i.e. $c{i,j}=j^{i-1}$.
+For Reed-Solomon codes as well as for all the codes that fix a specific coefficient matrix, the repair of a lost block requires first the reconstruction of all the original fragments, which are then recombined accordingly to the coefficient row that corresponds to the lost block.
+This explains why the repair degree is d=k.

-Another approach is to build the matrix C' choosing randomly the coefficient in the Galois Field1.
+Another approach is to build the matrix C' choosing randomly the coefficients in the Galois Field3.
 This class of codes are called Random Linear Codes.
-In [1] is shown that a $k \times k$ random matrix S in GF(2^q) is invertible with a probability which depends only on the field size and can pushed arbitrarily high increasing this size.
-A usual choice for the parameter q is $q \ge 16$, in which case the probability can be considered practically 1.
-This means that any $k \times k$ sub-matrix of C' is invertible and that the property of a (k,h)-code is provided.
+It is shown in [2] that a $k \times k$ random matrix S in $GF(2^q)$ is invertible with a probability that depends only on the field size.
+By increasing the field size, this probability can pushed arbitrarily close to 1.
+A common choice for the parameter q is $q \ge 16$, in which case the probability can be considered to be 1 for all practical purposes.
+This means that any $k \times k$ sub-matrix of C' is invertible and that the property of a (k,h)-code is given.

-The repair of a lost block can be done like in Reed-Solomon codes, i.e. reconstructing the original blocks and combining them again.
+The repair of a lost block could be done like in Reed-Solomon codes, i.e. first reconstructing the original fragments and then combining them again.
 In this case the repair degree would be again d=k.
-A property of random linear codes is that the reconstruction of original blocks is an unnecessary step, the result is indeed equivalent as to when the k redundant blocks are combined directly with random coefficients.
-One can be tempted, in this case, to use less than k blocks, reducing in this way the repair degree.
-However only d=k is able to preserve the properties of the code, in particular if d < k, there will be choices of k redundant blocks that are not sufficient to reconstruct the original k fragments.
+However, with random linear codes we can do better: In fact the reconstruction of original fragments is not necessary and the result is indeed equivalent as to when the k encoded blocks are combined directly using random coefficients.